Informational only. Not medical advice.INFORMATIONAL PLATFORM ONLY — NOT MEDICAL ADVICE, DIAGNOSIS, OR TREATMENT

 Cibinetide

-ARA-290 selectively binds the innate repair receptor (IRR), a heterodimer of EPOR and CD131.
-Unlike EPO, it does not bind the homodimeric EPOR and does not stimulate erythropoiesis.
-IRR activation triggers JAK2/STAT5 and PI3K/Akt pathways, promoting anti-apoptotic gene expression, reducing proinflammatory cytokines, and supporting Schwann cell survival and axonal regeneration.
+ARA-290 selectively binds the innate repair receptor (IRR), a heterodimer of EPOR and the beta common receptor (CD131/βcR).
+Unlike EPO, it does not engage the homodimeric EPOR and therefore does not stimulate erythropoiesis.
+IRR activation engages JAK2/STAT3, PI3K/Akt, and MAPK pathways, promoting anti-apoptotic gene expression, dampening NF-κB-driven proinflammatory cytokines (TNF-α, IL-6), and supporting Schwann cell survival and axonal regeneration in damaged tissues.

 Typical Dose